quii/learn-go-with-tests/reading-files.md

 ```

 Notice that the package of our test is `blogposts_test`.
-Remember when TDD is practiced well we take a consumer-driven approach, we don't want to test internal details because consumers don't care about that.
-By appending `_test` to our intended package name it means we can only access exported members from our package, just like a real user of our package.
+Remember, when TDD is practiced well we take a _consumer-driven_ approach: we don't want to test internal details because _consumers_ don't care about them.
+By appending `_test` to our intended package name, we only access exported members from our package - just like a real user of our package.

-We've imported [`testing/fstest`](https://golang.org/pkg/testing/fstest/) which gives us access to the [`fstest.MapFS`](https://golang.org/pkg/testing/fstest/#MapFS) type for our fake file-system to pass to our package.
+We've imported [`testing/fstest`](https://golang.org/pkg/testing/fstest/) which gives us access to the [`fstest.MapFS`](https://golang.org/pkg/testing/fstest/#MapFS) type.
+Our fake file system will pass `fstest.MapFS` to our package.

 > A MapFS is a simple in-memory file system for use in tests, represented as a map from path names (arguments to Open) to information about the files or directories they represent.

-This feels simpler than maintaining a folder of test files and will execute quicker too.
+This feels simpler than maintaining a folder of test files, and it will execute quicker.

-Finally, we've codified the usage of our API from a consumer's point of view, and then check if it at least creates the correct number of posts.
+Finally, we codified the usage of our API from a consumer's point of view, then checked if it creates the correct number of posts.

 ## Try to run the test